pythonindia/junction/.github/CONTRIBUTING.rst

 -----------------

-If you have found any bugs or would like to request a new feature, please do check if there is an existing issue already filed for the same, in the project's GitHub `issue tracker`_.
+If you have found any bugs or would like to request a new feature, please do check in the project's GitHub `issue tracker`_, if there is a similar existing issue already filed.
 If not, please file a new issue.

 If you want to help out by fixing bugs, choose an issue from the `issue tracker`_ to work on and claim it by posting a comment saying "I would like to work on this.".
 Feel free to ask any doubts in the issue thread.

-Once you have implemented the feature to an extent, go ahead and file a pull request, following the tips below.
+Once you have implemented the feature to an extent, go ahead and file a pull request by following the tips below.
 File a pull request early to get feedback as early as possible.

 Pull Requests
 -------------